Vexorter42/NFCMemeTag/README.md

 ⬆️ This site has a button in which the sound is selected to vote in this⬇️ TG channel, but [here](https://github.com/Vexorter42/NFCMemeTag/tree/main/s) fixed sound from the meme "Here's a swag", but [here](https://github.com/Vexorter42/NFCMemeTag/tree/main/o) classic moans🔥.<br/>
 Link to the TG channel where there will be voting for sound for the day: [Telegram](https://t.me/Vexkon). <br/><br/>
 ## Updates:
-- 12.03: Updated the moaning sound to a more correct one at [Snd.Or](https://github.com/Vexorter42/NFCMemeTag/tree/main/o), as well as slightly tweaked the site itself.
+- 12.03: Updated the site, corrected the animation and text, and also removed the opportunity to stop the reproduction of sound.